rerun-io/rerun/docs/content/reference/types/components.md

 * [`HalfSizes2D`](components/half_sizes2d.md): Half-sizes (extents) of a 2D box along its local axis, starting at its local origin/center.
 * [`HalfSizes3D`](components/half_sizes3d.md): Half-sizes (extents) of a 3D box along its local axis, starting at its local origin/center.
 * [`ImagePlaneDistance`](components/image_plane_distance.md): The distance from the camera origin to the image plane when the projection is shown in a 3D viewer.
+* [`ImageScalingMode`](components/image_scaling_mode.md): Determines whether an image or texture should be scaled to fit the viewport.
 * [`KeypointId`](components/keypoint_id.md): A 16-bit ID representing a type of semantic keypoint within a class.
 * [`LineStrip2D`](components/line_strip2d.md): A line strip in 2D space.
 * [`LineStrip3D`](components/line_strip3d.md): A line strip in 3D space.
+* [`MagnificationFilter`](components/magnification_filter.md): Filter used when magnifying an image/texture such that a single pixel/texel is displayed as multiple pixels on screen.
 * [`MarkerShape`](components/marker_shape.md): Shape of a marker.
 * [`MarkerSize`](components/marker_size.md): Size of a marker in UI points.
 * [`Material`](components/material.md): Material properties of a mesh.